 A lot of people panic when they read “ruptured” on a scan or a report.
-A lot of the time, its a cause for concern.
+A lot of the time, it’s a cause for concern.
 In the case of an ATFL rupture, not so much.

 The ATFL is one of three ligaments making up the lateral ankle complex, along with the PTFL and CFL.
 The role of the ATFL is to help stop the ankle rolling, particularly when the foot is pointing down.
 Not only is it the weakest of the three ligaments, it is often the first one of them to get injured in any lateral ankle injury.

-Looking at the anatomy, you can see that because it is located towards the front of the ankle, compared to the CFL, it physically wouldn’t do much to stop your ankle rolling in.
+Looking at the anatomy, you can see that because it is located towards the front of the ankle, relative to the CFL, it physically wouldn’t do much to stop your ankle rolling in.

-Because it contributes so little to lateral ankle instability, a lot of people don’t even realize they don’t have an ATFL injury.
+Because it contributes so little to lateral ankle instability, a lot of people don’t even realise they don’t have an ATFL rupture.
 I found a 2017 study on MRI imaging on patients, that found that 37% will have some sort of ATFL abnormality (O’Neil 2017).

 Unless there is a chronic instability, very rarely would you reconstruct an ATFL.